Miserlou/django-aws-billing/README.md

 django-aws-billing
 ==================

-Djagno AWS Usage/Billing Package. **Work in Progress**.
+Django AWS Usage/Billing Package. **Work in Progress**.
 Some of this is based off of [oddskool's aws-billing](https://github.com/oddskool/aws_billing) server.

+* Version: 0.0.0
+* Status: In Development
+* Don't: Use This Yet

 ## Set up